How to Play HEVC Videos on Windows 11/10 without Errors

 - Only video encoding is performed by the hardware encoder.
 Other tasks like decoding, filters, audio/video sync, audio encoding, muxing, etc., are performed by the CPU.
 As a result, it is normal to have high (even 100%) CPU utilization during encodes.

-Newer hardware is required to playback high-intensive HEVC videos properly.
-Read below to update your device to meet the minimum requirements.
+Newer hardware is required to play high-intensive HEVC videos properly.
+Read below to update your device to meet the minimum HEVC playback requirements.

 Intel/AMD/Nvidia CPUs & GPUs with Support for HEVC Playback